It's great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 There's some pros or some cons.

-People want you to tell them how to vote, but they don't want to sit down and look at the look at the things that you believe in and and the things they believe in and make an educated decision.
+People want you to tell them how to vote, but they don't want to sit down and look at the things that you believe in and the things they believe in and make an educated decision.

-The same people that want to slam you every day for not endorsing their candidate, those hardcore people are gonna be the same people that won't listen to you when it comes down to their candidate losing.
+The same people that want to slam you every day for not endorsing their candidate, those hardcore people are going to be the same people that won't listen to you when it comes down to their candidate losing.

 And you're trying to get everybody to rally against the Democratic Party.